oracle-livelabs/oci/healthcare-innovations/ai-vision/create/create.md

 ### Objectives

 In this lab, you will:

 * Create a new bucket within Object Storage
-* Set bucket visibility and access
-* Download images from Kaggle.com to OCI Cloud Shell
+* Download XRay images and classify these images into different folders
 * Load images from OCI Cloud Shell to your bucket
-* Alternatively, load images to Object Storage from your computer

 ### Prerequisites